PROTEAS CAMPS

 proteas hoop lab Camp

-The Proteas Hoop Lab Camp is back for its second summer, stronger than ever!
+The Proteas Hoop Lab Camp is back for its third edition, offering three intensive four-day sessions at a high level of training.

 Over 12 days, from July 7 to July 19, Coaches Mallon, Davis, and Cook, under the coordination of Manos Manousselis, Technical Director of the Proteas Academy, will work from 9:00 AM to 3:00 PM to systematically build each child’s comprehensive individual tactics, enabling them to achieve high goals and play the game with a “winner’s” mentality, both offensively and defensively!